SamAbr/frequent-itemsets-group-05/README.md

 ## 🧠 Project Overview

-- Simulated transactional dataset representing items bought by customers
+- This is simulated transactional dataset representing items bought by different customers
 - Converted dataset into one-hot encoded format for compatibility with mining algorithms
 - Performed analysis using the **Apriori algorithm** to generate:
   - Frequent Itemsets